noahahooja/Flask-Website-Project/README.md

 Make the website unique so it is not just a blank page with links Add animations, cool backgrounds, etc.

+We are using python 3.8 for our project

 Week 9 11/2:
 What we did this week:

+11/4:
+Mr. M talked about our final project and the live running link we will need to have by the 18th.
+Then we went to breakouts to work on our code

+11/3:
+We were lectured on embedding different things such as menus or google docs into our website

+11/2:
+Mr. M introduced our video assignment due Friday.
+We have to create a one minute video showing the front end, back end, python, and tools used in our project

 Individual Assignments: